zkmkarlsruhe/LanguageIdentifier/README.md

 ```

 ### Further Reading
-Repo for the training and oder models coming soon...
+Repo for the training and other models coming soon...

 ### Contribute
 Contributions are very welcome!